Match Game: 1962–69, NBC

 The Match Game premiered on December 31, 1962.
 Gene Rayburn was the host, and Johnny Olson served as announcer, for the series premiere, Arlene Francis and Skitch Henderson were the two celebrity panelists.
 The show was taped in Studio 8H at 30 Rockefeller Plaza in New York City, NBC's largest New York studio, which since 1975 has housed Saturday Night Live, among other shows.
-The show originally aired in black and white and moved to color on June 24, 1963.
+The show originally aired in black and white, but although the studio moved to color on June 24, 1963, it continued to air in black and white until it made the switch to color on April 5, 1965.

 Both teams were given a question and each player privately wrote down their response, raising their hand when done.
 Then each player was asked individually to reveal their response.
 A team scored 25 points if two teammates matched answers or 50 points if all three contestants matched.
 The first team to score 100 points won $100 and played the audience match, which featured three survey questions (some of which, especially after 1963, featured a numeric-answer format, e.g., "we surveyed 50 women and asked them how much they should spend on a hat," a format similar to the one that was later used on Family Feud and Card Sharks).
 Each contestant who agreed with the most popular answer to a question earned the team $50, for a possible total of $450.